CC-MNNIT/2018-19-Classes/README.md

 - **Please** use the following git command for cloning

       git clone --depth 1 https://github.com/CC-MNNIT/classes.git
 - Refrain from making changes directly to the cloned local copy.
-If you want to experiment, create a copy of the part of local repository which you want to experiment with somewhere else on your machine and probe your changes there.
+If you want to experiment, create a copy of the part of local repository which you want to experiment with, somewhere else on your machine and probe your changes there.
 This way you will always have a local copy of the original source that we provided you with.

 - If all goes wrong, use the following commands

       git fetch origin
       git reset --hard origin/master
+- To update your existing local clone

+      git pull